gchras/git-pro6/README.md

 # git-pro6
-This is my first Git Repo!!
+This is a test Git Repo!!